MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 ![Screenshot of the option to edit an existing selector.](media/build-custom-selectors/edit-selector.png)

-To add more selectors for a UI element, select the appropriate UI element and then the **New** button.
+To add more selectors for a UI element, select **Selector with recapture** to capture a new one or create a copy of an existing selector and edit it.
+To create a copy, right-click on the existing selector and select **Create a copy**.

 ![Screenshot of the button to create a new selector.](media/build-custom-selectors/create-new-selector.png)